 The Mineral Administration Registry Saskatchewan (MARS) is an electronic registry for issuing mineral dispositions in Saskatchewan under the authority of The Mineral Tenure Registry Regulations.

 Launched in December 2012, MARS enables the mining industry to acquire and manage their mineral tenure online.
-The system replaces traditional ground-staking with a GIS-based registry system tied to tenure information maintained by the Ministry of the Economy.
+The system replaces traditional ground-staking with a GIS-based registry system tied to tenure information maintained by the Ministry of Energy and Resources.

 Mineral Disposition Parcels